Help Docs

 • Total Blocking Time (TBT): TBT measures the time that a page is blocked from responding to a user's input.

-• Cumulative Layout Shift (CLS): CLS measures the layout shifts that take place when a user tries to access a page.
+• Cumulative Layout Shift (CLS): CLS measures the layout shifts that occur when a user tries to access a page.

 • Speed Index (SI): SI shows how quickly the content of a page loads.

-A score will be assigned based on the page's performance after all the metrics have been considered.
+After considering all the metrics, a score will be assigned based on the page's performance.
 The score can range from zero to 100.

 Similar to the audit on performance, the accessibility report also allocates a score out of 100.